jamezrin/alexa-monstercat/README.md

 ## TODO

-- [ ] Add some help
+- [x] Add some help
 - [ ] Check if the stream is actually alive
-- [ ] Check timestamp difference between cache and current request (no more than 4 hours)
+- [ ] Check timestamp difference between cache and current request (no more than 5 hours)
 - [x] Put each intent handler into its own file
-- [ ] Typescript everything
+- [x] Typescript everything
 - [ ] Publish this

 ## url antigua